- 23 June 47: born as son of Cleopatra VII and recognized by Gaius Julius Caesar

-- After 37, he is no longer mentioned in official documents; probably because Cleopatra now hopes to continue her dynasty through the children of Marc Antony,the twins Alexander Helius and Cleopatra Selene
+- After 37, he is no longer mentioned in official documents; probably because Cleopatra now hopes to continue her dynasty through the children of Mark Antony, the twins Alexander Helius and Cleopatra Selene

-- 34: Adopted as son by Marc Antony
+- 34: Adopted as son by Mark Antony

-- 32: Marc Antony divorces his wife Octavia; outbreak of war between Octavian and Marc Antony.
+- 32: Mark Antony divorces his wife Octavia; outbreak of war between Octavian and Mark Antony.

 - Cleopatra flees to Alexandria and opens negotiations with Octavian; her purpose is to save her children and keep the Ptolemaic kingdom intact

-- 12 August 30: After Octavian has declined to negotiate, Cleopatra commits suicide; Marc Antony does the same.
+- 12 August 30: After Octavian has declined to negotiate, Cleopatra commits suicide; Mark Antony does the same.
 Their children survive,

 - Caesarion tries to flee to Nubia and India, but is arrested and executed.